aquasecurity/terraform-provider-aquasec/docs/data-sources/enforcer_groups.md

 - **gateways** (List of String) List of Aqua gateway IDs for the Enforcers.
 - **high_vulns** (Number) Number of high vulnerabilities in the enforcers that in this enforcer group.
 - **host_assurance** (Boolean) When set to `True` enables host scanning and respective Host Assurance controls.
-- **host_behavioral_engine** (Boolean) When set to `true` enables these Host Runtime Policy controls: `OS Users and Groups Allowed` and `OS Users and Groups Blocked`
+- **host_behavioral_engine** (Boolean) When set to `True` enables these Host Runtime Policy controls: `OS Users and Groups Allowed` and `OS Users and Groups Blocked`
-- **host_network_protection** (Boolean) When set to `true` applies Firewall Policies to hosts, and allows recording network maps for Aqua services.
+- **host_network_protection** (Boolean) When set to `True` applies Firewall Policies to hosts, and allows recording network maps for Aqua services.
 The Network Firewall setting must be disabled when deploying the Aqua Enforcer on a machine running Rocky Linux.
 See https://docs.aquasec.com/docs/platform-support-limitations-rocky-linux for further information
 - **host_os** (String) The OS type for the host
 - **host_protection** (Boolean) When set to `True` enables all Host Runtime Policy controls except for `OS Users and Groups Allowed` and `OS Users and Groups Blocked`.
 - **host_user_protection** (Boolean) When set to `True` enables these Host Runtime Policy controls: `OS Users and Groups Allowed` and `OS Users and Groups Blocked`